Radial velocities from Gaia BP/RP spectra: BP/RP spectra

 \section{BP/RP spectra}

 In the following section we discuss a number of important points on the calibration and representation of XP spectra in \gaia DR3.
-We do not attempt to be exhaustive, but rather refer to literature where relevant.
 We will only consider XP spectra from sources with $G<17.65$, which is the main XP catalogue from \gaia consisting of $\sim219$M sources.
 The few hundred thousand sources fainter than this limit mainly consist of white dwarfs and QSOs \citep{Gaia_2022}.\